ethereum/ethereum-org-website/src/content/developers/tutorials/erc721-vyper-annotated-code/index.md

 ```

 First check to see if the address is a contract (if it has code).
 If not, assume it is a user
 address and the user will be able to use the token or transfer it.
-Note that you can lose
+But don't let it lull you
-tokens, even with `safeTransferFrom` if you transfer them to an address for which nobody knows
+into a false sense of security.
+You can lose tokens, even with `safeTransferFrom`, if you transfer
-the private key.
+them to an address for which nobody knows the private key.

 ```python
         returnValue: bytes32 = ERC721Receiver(_to).onERC721Received(msg.sender, _from, _tokenId, _data)